My research focuses on

 public good.

-My work has been published in premier conferences and journals, such as ACM Transactions on Human-Robot Interaction, the ACM/IEEE International Conference on Human-Robot Interaction (HRI), the IEEE International Conference on Robot and Human Interactive Communication (RO-MAN), and the Human Factors and Ergonomics Society Annual Meeting (HFES).
+My work has been published or accepted in premier conferences and journals, such as Science Robotics, International Journal of Human-Computer Interaction, ACM Transactions on Human-Robot Interaction, the ACM/IEEE International Conference on Human-Robot Interaction (HRI), the IEEE International Conference on Robot and Human Interactive Communication (RO-MAN), and the Human Factors and Ergonomics Society Annual Meeting (HFES).
 Prior to my Ph.D., I earned an M.S. in Information Science from the University of Michigan and a B.S. in Psychology from Zhejiang University.

 🔥 News